-Every program or project at On-the-Move shares the same goal: break down barriers to inclusion and build community with and for people who experience developmental disabilities.
+Every program or project at On-the-Move shares the same goal: break down barriers to social inclusion and build community with and for people who experience developmental disabilities.

 COMMUNITY INCLUSION PROGRAM

 Activities for adults with intellectual and developmental disabilities shouldn’t be about just passing the time.
 They should be meaningful and enriching.

 Our activities focus on getting out in the community doing things that are healthy, social, sustainable, and fun.

 We do things you would want to do: